What is the SPEAK Test?

 When you take the SPEAK test you will be in a language-lab environment.
-There will be other people in the room taking the test at the same time.
-When you practice the test keep in mind this environment which is different from speaking to a person or practicing in a quiet room alone.
+When you practice the test keep in mind this environment which is different from speaking to a person.

 How do I register for the SPEAK test?

-You can register in person with the ESL Coordinator, in the Office of International Programs (4012 Student Center), or by calling the Office of International Programs at (913) 588-1480 .
+You can register in person in the Office of International Programs (5010 Wescoe), by email to email@example.com or by calling the Office of International Programs at (913) 588-1480.